 Test cases are (snippets of) content that can be used to validate the implementation of an atomic rule.
 They consist of two pieces of data, a snippet of each test aspect for a rule, and the expected result that should come from that rule.
 Test cases serve two functions, firstly as example scenarios for readers to understand when a rule passes, when it fails, and when it is inapplicable.
 But also for developers and users of automated accessibility test tools to validate that a rule is correctly implemented.

-When executing a test, the test aspect(s), for instance an HTML code snippet, is evaluated by applying the rule’s test definition.
+When executing a rule, the test aspect(s), for instance an HTML code snippet, is evaluated by applying the rule’s test definition.
 The result is then compared to the expected result of the test case.
 The expected result consists of a list of test targets and the expected outcome (Passed, Failed, Inapplicable) of the evaluation.

 15.2.
 Accuracy Benchmarking

-The web is ever changing, and technologies are used in such diverse and creative ways that it is impossible to predict in advance, all the ways that accessibility issues can occur and all the ways they can be solved for.
+The Web is ever changing, and technologies are used in such diverse and creative ways that it is impossible to predict in advance, all the ways that accessibility issues can occur and all the ways they can be solved for.
 When writing ACT Rules, it is almost inevitable that exceptions will be overlooked during the design of a rule, or that new technologies will emerge that introduce new exceptions.

 This makes it important to be able to regularly test if the rule has the accuracy that is expected of it.
 This can be done by benchmark testing.
 In benchmark testing, the accuracy of a rule is measured by comparing its results to those obtained through accessibility expert testing.